martha-thomae/zeus/docs/using-the-cli.md

     scans/*.jpg
 ```

-That is what you want when LMX is what you were after — comparing two models' raw output, feeding a script that reads tokens, or measuring a model against gold LMX by hand.
+That is what you want when LMX is what you were after — e.g., when comparing two models' raw output, feeding a script that reads tokens, or measuring a model against gold LMX by hand.
 It also skips the decoder entirely, so a prediction that MusicXML conversion would choke on still comes out; see [below](#when-a-staff-cannot-be-read).

 `--no-musicxml` on its own is refused rather than run, since it would load the model, transcribe everything and write nothing: